Design of 2D Skyrmionic Metamaterial Through Controlled Assembly

-To optimize the use of all basic building blocks relevant for this investigation, namely skyrmions, antiskyrmions, and skyrmionium, as shown in Figure \ref{fig:fig4}(e) this section suggests several promising cell-like skyrmionic metamaterials and explores the construction pathway from small skyrmion bags to cell-like skyrmionic metamaterials, taking inspiration from the design of a skyrmion bag\cite{PhysRevB.99.064437}.
-Since these bags can also be interpreted as magnetic textures stabilized by skyrmionium.
+To optimize the use of all basic building blocks relevant for this investigation, namely skyrmions, antiskyrmions, and skyrmioniums, as shown in Figure \ref{fig:fig4}(e) in this section we suggest several promising cell-like skyrmionic metamaterials and explore the construction pathway from small skyrmion bags to cell-like skyrmionic metamaterials, inspired by the design of skyrmion bags \cite{PhysRevB.99.064437}.
+These bags can also be interpreted as magnetic textures stabilized by skyrmionium.
 As demonstrated in Figure \ref{fig:fig4}(a) to (d), we have been able to stabilize several skyrmions with different complexity and topological charges.
 This involves, e.g., skyrmion bags with topological charge ranging from -1 to -4, by applying a controlled assembly approach to sets of skyrmionium and antiskyrmions.
-Note that the information in Fig.4 shows the time evolution of the different topological objects, where at 0 ps show the configuration obtained initially in the controlled assembly protocol, and the data at 200 ps (Fig.\ref{fig:fig4}a-d) shows the final converged configuration.
-We observe that in the so conducted, controlled assembly process, the textures inherit a homogenous boundary from the skyrmionium, lose the property of attraction but retain their topological charge.
+Note that the information in \ref{fig:fig4} shows the time evolution of the different topological objects.
+At 0\,ps we show the configuration obtained initially in the controlled assembly protocol, and the data at 200 ps (Fig.\ref{fig:fig4}a-d) shows the final converged configuration.
+We observe that in the so conducted, controlled assembly process, the textures inherit an homogeneous, boundary from the skyrmionium, lose the property of attraction but retain their topological charge.
 Since these skyrmion bags also adhere to the local topological charge distribution, it is expected that more complex skyrmion bags can be constructed through similar operations.